Preparing your language

 Open Compress PDF Tool

-Open the Compress PDF tool
+Open the FilesDoctor Compress PDF tool.

-Choose a realistic output size
+Choose a realistic output size like 500KB, 1MB, or 2MB when quality matters.

-Use balanced compression
+Use balanced compression instead of the strongest option.

 Resume or CV300KB to 700KBKeep text sharp and avoid large profile photos.